Thank you for thinking of NAL!

 Cybersecurity MS

 The above topics do not qualify as security or privacy topics, so they are not good matches for Cybersecurity MS semester projects.
-Occasionally we do offer such projects, but this won’t be the case in Spring 2024 (Katerina will need to focus on Computer Systems, which will be taught for the first time).
+Occasionally we do offer such projects, but unfortunately this won’t be the case in Fall 2024 and Spring 2025.